awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 **Note**
  ZDP applies only to the primary instance of a DB cluster\.
 ZDP isn't applicable to Aurora Replicas\.
- Prepared statements don'tt prevent ZDP, but they aren't preserved after ZDP executes\.
+ Prepared statements don't prevent ZDP, but they aren't preserved after ZDP executes\.

 ## Related Topics<a name="AuroraMySQL.Updates.Related"></a>
 + [Database Engine Updates for Amazon Aurora MySQL 2\.0](AuroraMySQL.Updates.20Updates.md)